marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 From this, we see that a [commit](http://git-scm.com/docs/git-commit-tree) references:

-* a "tree": git internal description of the filesystem
+* a “tree”: git internal description of the filesystem
 * a parent: git is fundamentally a **direct acyclic graph** ([DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) in which nodes are commits that references their parent commit(s)
 * an author: the person who originally wrote the current commit *content*
 * an author date